Marcel Studies,

 The New Marcel Institute at the Catholic Institute of Sydney, Australia

-What Marcel is Saying
+What Marcel Is Saying

 GABRIEL MARCEL: The role of death in my plays is absolutely primary, and so too in a certain way is the role of sickness.
 Incidentally, this is one of the things which, rather unusually, Pierre Aime Touchard has reproached me for in his book Dionysos.
 He says I have given much too much importance to sickness and death.
 I confess that this made me smile because I do not believe that one can give too much importance to sickness and death.
 It is in facing them, in fact, that we are at the very heart of our destiny and of our mystery.